microsoft/hlsl-specs/proposals/NNNN-debugbreak.md

 ## Proposed solution

-This proposal introduces a new HLSL intrinsic `DebugAssert()`, a new header `assert.h` which will define the `assert()` macro in a C-compatible interface.
+This proposal introduces a new HLSL intrinsic `DebugBreak()`, a new header `assert.h` which will define the `assert()` macro in a C-compatible interface.

 assert.h will provide the following definitions